particle-iot/docs/src/content/reference/device-os/firmware.md

 ```

 - `"bat"` a short string to identify the characteristic
 - `BleCharacteristicProperty::NOTIFY` The BLE characteristic property.
 This is typically NOTIFY for values you send out.
+See also [`BleCharacteristicProperty`](/reference/device-os/firmware/#blecharacteristicproperty).
 - `BleUuid(0x2A19)` The UUID of this characteristic.
 In this example it's an assigned (short) UUID.
+See [`BleUuid`](/reference/device-os/firmware/#bleuuid).
 - `batteryLevelService` The UUID of the service this characteristic is part of.

 The UUIDs for the characteristic and service can be a number of formats but are typically either: